 Let a woman learn quietly with all submissiveness.
 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
 Yet she will be saved through [the] childbearing—if they continue in faith and love and holiness, with self-control.

-For example, in Paul’ first letter to the Corinthians, he was dealing with a number of problems that were creating disorder in their church—problems such as spiritual pride, the misunderstanding and misuse of spiritual gifts, marital issues, confusion concerning the resurrection, and even incest.
-Please note Paul’s emphasis that God is not a God of confusion, but of peace.
-This is a good indication that there was confusion in the church and it was being caused by some unruly women.
+For example, in his first letter to the Corinthians, Paul was dealing with a number of problems creating disorder in their church—problems such as spiritual pride, the misunderstanding and misuse of spiritual gifts, marital issues, confusion concerning the resurrection, and even incest.
+Please note Paul’s emphasis on God not being a God of confusion, but of peace.
+This is a good indication that there was confusion in the church, and it was being caused by some unruly women.